optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 )
 ```

-Each of them is a pytree that mirrors the structure of params or None
+Each of them is a pytree that mirrors the structure of `params` or `None`

 **Problems**

-- Usually all of these arguments are used together and passing them around individually
+- Usually, all of these arguments are used together and passing them around individually
-  is annoying
+  is annoying.
-- The names are very long because the word `bounds` is repeated
+- The names are very long because the word `bounds` is repeated.

 #### Proposal

-We bundle the bounds together in a `Bound` type:
+We bundle the bounds together in a `Bounds` type:

 ```python
 bounds = em.Bounds(